ergoplatform/ergodocs/docs/dev/stack/appkit.md

 blockchain grows to the given height.
 Because new blocks on the blockchain are mined approximately every 2 minutes on average, using the current blockchain height, it is easy to define any duration of delays we wish, such as 1 day, 1 week, or 1 month. _(i.e. (60 / 2) * 24 * 7 = 5040, which is the # of blocks per week)_.

 We will now be going in-depth on how we can take this Freezer Contract and integrate it with the Apkit library in order to create the FreezeCoin console application so that anyone and everyone can choose to freeze their coins if they so wish.
-(Granted, this contract/dApp is not actually useful; however, it is an effective, simple example for displaying how this technology stack works so that you yourself can build useful dApps down the line.)
+(Granted, this contract/dApp is not useful; however, it is an effective, simple example for displaying how this technology stack works so that you can build useful dApps down the line.)

 ### Java Ergo App Development